Find food that fits your pet’s needs

 - Strays that are used to being taken care of may have a "homeless look" about them.
 For example, they may be dirty or bedraggled.
 Feral cats are used to taking care of themselves, so they often look clean and healthy.

 Unfortunately, it's not always so simple.
-Many people don't bother putting a collar or tags on their cats, so the fact that these are missing doesn't necessarily mean that she is homeless.
-You can take her to a vet or animal shelter to have her scanned for a microchip, which would have her guardian's contact information — but the lack of a chip also doesn't necessarily mean you're dealing with an abandoned cat.
+Many people don't bother putting a collar or tags on their cats, so the fact that these are missing doesn't necessarily mean that they are homeless.
+You can take them to a vet or animal shelter to have them scanned for a microchip, which would have the guardian's contact information — but the lack of a chip also doesn't necessarily mean you're dealing with an abandoned cat.